 Why should I lunch prep?

 I’ve gotten into some pretty bad habits.
 I’ve been working for the past several months while my daughter is in preschool.
 I’m only there 3 1/2 hours so obviously I don’t have a lunch break.
 I go straight to pick her up as soon as I’m done working.
 At first I thought this would be great.
 I could eat a dried fruit and nut mix while I was working and just skip lunch.
 Maybe I’ll lose some weight.
 Ha!
 By late afternoon I am eating everything I can find in the house.
-It doesn’t help that my son pulls out all the snacks as soon as he gets of the bus in the afternoons!
+It doesn’t help that my son pulls out all the snacks as soon as he gets off the bus in the afternoons!
 Now I am trying something different.

-What did I purchase?
+What did I purchase from ALDI?